-Step 4 | I Started The Debt Snowball Method
+Step 4 | The Debt Snowball Method

 (He’s a financial expert that’s not afraid to give you a kick in the ass when you need it)

-Otherwise, you risk getting overwhelmed, discouraged, and falling off the wagon.
+You need a debt payoff plan in place.
+Otherwise, you risk getting overwhelmed and falling off the wagon.

-And most importantly, it showed me that learning how to pay off debt fast with low income wasn’t as bad as I once thought.
+It showed me that learning how to pay off debt fast with low income wasn’t as bad as I once thought.

 Step 5 | I Made Biweekly Payments

-By changing to this payment method, it means you’ll have an extra payment go towards your debt yearly.
+Split your payments into two each month.
+This means you’ll have an extra payment go towards your debt each year.

+So are you ready to see the biweekly method in action?
 The graph below shows the traditional payment method in green and the biweekly method in orange:

 Step 6 | I Started Saving While I Spent